Musician Guide¶

 MIDI channel.

-Use recorded-output playback if you want to confirm MatchPatch recorded the real Helix sound.
+Use recorded-output playback if you want to confirm MatchPatch recorded the real processor sound.

 See Hardware Measurement and Routing And Levels.